andydunstall/figg/README.md

 # Figg
-Figg is a lightweight pub/sub messaging service.
+Figg is a simple pub/sub messaging service.
+It only runs on a single node so theres no fault tolerance or horizonal scaling.

-*This is a work in progress projects I'm building for fun, not intended to be used for production workloads.*
+*This is a work in progress project I'm just building for fun, not really intended to be used in production.*

 ## Components
 * [`service/`](./service): Backend Figg service,